adelbit/daCaps-covid-detection-model/readme.md

+DACAPS - Artificial Neural Network for the detection of COVID’19 using chest X-ray images

 • A Novel Hybrid Artificial Neural Network for the detection of COVID’19 using chest X-ray images, using capsule networks along with CNNs and HAMPS.